wygulmage/after-sundown/monsters.md

 The drugs or procedures done to bring an Icarid to the point they now are aren't just unwise - they're _lethal_.
 If you did that to an Extra they'd just die.
 It is in no small part the strength of the Luminary's dreams that force them onward through certain death and into power and madness.
 The ritual to regain Power Points involves continuing to do more of the same to themselves.
 What's better than a lethal dose of mercury-based super serum? _More_ mercury-based super serum.
 It is not at all weird for an Icarid who has been at it for a while to bleed clear liquid, sand, or even tiny grubs.

 An Icarid has an Astral power source and a Ritual power schedule.

-[table][mrow]The First Icarid?
+#### The First Icarid?
-[row]According to the secret histories, the first identified Icharids were the natural philosopher Daedalus and his son Icarus.
+According to the secret histories, the first identified Icharids were the natural philosopher Daedalus and his son Icarus.
 They stumbled upon a humoral treatment based on goose bile and hot wax that would allow them to transcend human limitations in approximately 630 BCE.
 Icarus improved upon the treatment considerably and attained the aptitude of Flight.
 Icarus' experiments ended in tragedy when he flew over the ocean and a sudden rainstorm left him powerless.
 When he plunged into the sea, the pitiless waves crashed his nearly mortal body against the unforgiving cliffs until he was dead.
-In his grief, Daedalus named the process in honor of his son, but he still followed the Tradition of Misdirection, and reported the events somewhat differently to the humans of his time.[/table]
+In his grief, Daedalus named the process in honor of his son, but he still followed the Tradition of Misdirection, and reported the events somewhat differently to the humans of his time.

-[list]**Icarid Starting Powers**
+#### Icarid Starting Powers

-- Core Discipline: Veil -
+Core Discipline: Veil

 * Hide From Notice (Basic Veil)
 * Mask of a Thousand Faces (Basic Veil)

-- Basic Powers -
+Basic Powers

 * Supernatural Senses (Basic Discernment)
 * Curse of Failure (Basic Trail of Tears)
 * Clinging (Basic Clout)
 * Revive the Flesh (Basic Fortitude)

--Advanced Powers -
+Advanced Powers

 * Dark Night of the Soul (Advanced Trail of Tears)
 * Hide in Plain Sight (Advanced Veil)

-**Distinctive Flaw:** Prideful[/list]
+**Distinctive Flaw:** Prideful
 **Story Inspiration:** The Invisible Man, Dr. Jekyll and Mr. Hyde, Norman Osbourne, Karl Ruprecht Kroenen, Bane, Icarus

-**[size=25]Zombies**[/size]
+## Zombies

-"_It is a truth universally acknowledged that a zombie in possession of brains must be in want of more brains._"
+_"It is a truth universally acknowledged that a zombie in possession of brains must be in want of more brains."_

 Zombies are physical bodies without the benefit of life or human spirit who nonetheless move about and hunger for the brains of the living.
 They are not respected members of the supernatural community, but are instead treated as servitors and disposable soldiers by those with necromantic powers and a social problem by most everyone else.
 Zombies are not traditionally considered playable, but are instead most likely to appear as tools or independent menaces in an After Sundown campaign.

 All Zombies, regardless of strength have an Orphic power source.
 When an extra becomes a Zombie, they become a Shambler or a Soulless depending upon the circumstances of their transformation.
 When a Luminary becomes a Zombie, they become a Revenant in all cases.
 Unlike many unplayable types, a Zombie _is_ made out of a human being and they _are_ templated onto a normal human statline.

-**[size=20]Shamblers**[/size]
+### Shamblers
-"_When the dead rise, civilization will fall._"
+_"When the dead rise, civilization will fall."_

 Shamblers are the classic "slow zombies" from zombie movies from the eighties.
 They hunger for brains, but they are basically walking corpses who shamble around - hence the name.
 Shamblers are _not_ individually particularly dangerous.
 But they _are_ implacable and they can come in fairly large numbers.
 Created by Orphic sorcery or by leakage of power from Mictlan, Shamblers will thoughtlessly move toward humans and attempt to eat their brains.
 The opening up of a major Well to Mictlan is often accompanied by the mass animation of large numbers of corpses as Shamblers, leading to potentially terrifying armies of the things even in the face of the relative incompetence of any solitary Shambler.